Lucius Minucius Esquilinus Augurinus: Decemvirate

 In 450 BC, Lucius was elected as member of the Second Decemvirate against more qualified candidates thanks to the supportive actions of Appius Claudius Crassus, who had been decemvir the year before.
 This commission achieved the writing of the Law of the Twelve Tables, but under the influence of Crassus, they despotically maintained power after the end of their mission.

-In 449 BC, the decemvirs, led by Crassus, illegally kept their power, against the will of the Senate and the people.
+In 449 BC, the decemvirs, led by Crassus, illegally kept their power, against the will of the Roman Senate and the people.
 The invasion of the Sabines and the Aequi had consequently dispersed the decemvirs.
 Quintus Fabius Vibulanus, Manius Rabuleius, and Quintus Poetelius Libo met the Sabines in battle while Lucius Minucius accompanied Marcus Cornelius Maluginensis, Lucius Sergius Esquilinus, and Titus Antonius Merenda in their fight with the Aequi.
 However, the army had revolted against the decemvirs, and the plebeians had left the city en masse for Aventine Hill.
 Lucius Minucius and his colleagues acquiesced and gave up their power - some left in exile.
 Their goods were confiscated.